Elaine Breeden

 Elaine Breeden Penrose (born November 18, 1988), née Elaine Breeden, is a former American competition swimmer for Stanford University and a 2008 Olympic silver medalist.

-Born November 18, 1988 in Lexington, Kentucky, Breeden broke her first age-group record at 8, and soon held a number No. 1 national rank in the 50-meter butterfly in the 10-and-under, and 12-and-under age groups.
+Born November 18, 1988, in Lexington, Kentucky, Breeden broke her first age-group record at 8, and soon held a number No. 1 national rank in the 50-meter butterfly in the 10-and-under, and 12-and-under age groups.
 By the age of 11, she was coached by John Brucato who soon recognized her potential.
-In High School, she attended Lexington's Trinity Christian Academy and swam for Wildcat Aquatics.
+In High School, she attended Lexington's Trinity Christian Academy and swam for the Wildcat Aquatics Swim Club.
 As she developed, she continued to train at the Lancaster Aquatic Club with Wildcat Aquatics primarily under Coach John Brucato, who later served as an Assistant Coach at the University of Kentucky.

 At the Southern Zone Eastern Championships in Nashville in March 2006, she compiled the highest point total of any swimmer, finishing first in the 100-meter butterfly, the 200-meter butterfly and the 200-meter individual medley.
 Her time of 52.65 in the 100-meter butterfly broke the State record for 17-18 year olds set decades earlier by fellow Kentuckian Mary T. Meagher of Louisville.
 By 2006, she had set USA swimming National Meet qualifying times in every stroke, a rare and distinctive achievement.

 In 2006, she was the youngest member of the U.S. Swimming Women's team at the Short Course World Championships in Shanghai, China.
 The team was coached by Louisvillian Mike DeBoor, of Lakeside Swimming Club, and featured another Kentucky swimmer, Rachel Komisarz, a silver and bronze medalist at the meet.